 Thank you for stopping by in my little corner of the Universe.
 My name is Dylan.
-I am a late twentysomething amateur advice columnist specializing in relationships, sex, and intimacy.
-I am a straight(ish) cis-man who is a father to a beautiful daughter.
+I am an amateur advice columnist specializing in relationships, sex, and intimacy.
+I am a straight(ish) cis man who is a father to a beautiful daughter and a partner to two lovely humans.
 To give you some personal background, I have been ethically non-monogamous/polyamorous for three years.
 In those three years, I have connected with more wonderful people than I honestly deserve.
 And now I wish to spread some of that wisdom I have received with the rest of the world, which brings me here!

 In my column, you will find that I have three core beliefs.